Structure-Aware RAG: Structured Retrieval Augmented Generation from Noisy Data for Conversational Agents

 Article Content

 From source RSS / original summaryarXiv:2605.
 24366v1 Announce Type: new Abstract: Large Language Models (LLMs) have been widely adopted in conversational applications.
 However, their reliance on parametric knowledge limits reliability in real-world scenarios that require dynamic or domain-specific information.
-Retrieval-Augmented Generation (RAG) addresses this limitation by incorporating external knowledge during generation, but existing text-based and graph-based RAG methods often struggle with noisy or irrelevant contexts.
+(RAG) addresses this limitation by incorporating external knowledge during generation, but existing text-based and graph-based RAG methods often struggle with noisy or irrelevant contexts.

 In this work, we propose Structure-aware Retrieval Augmented Generation (SA-RAG), which uses tables as an intermediate structured representation to provide a compact and controllable interface that reduces noise while preserving essential information.
 We introduce a quality-aware table metadata generation framework that models metadata normalization and effectiveness, improving metadata quality and downstream performance.
 Furthermore, we explore both training-free and training-based table generation methods.